NathanEpstein/reinforce/README.md

 # From these three paths, the learned strategy is:
 # {'A': 'R', 'C': 'F', 'B': 'L', 'Prize': 'F', 'D': 'L'}
 ```

+###Practical Note

+It is worth mentioning that the algorithm will learn (and the strategy will improve) **much faster if rewards for each step can be included** (as opposed to a reward for each observation).
+This is only for the rare case in which the user can choose between the two types of data - in practice it is more likely that only one reward per observation will be available.

+This can be seen in the above examples - the model in example 1 is more effective than that in example 2 (clearly, going left in state A is preferable to going right in state A).